Make home schooling engaging: our 5 top tips

 Balance core subjects with creative tasks and life lessons

-While the core lessons like English and maths are integral to your children’s education, it’s important to remember the benefits of the creative arts too.
+While the core lessons like English and maths are integral to your child’s education, it’s important to remember the benefits of the creative arts too.
 We know an art lesson taking place on the kitchen table may fill you with dread.
 However, a simple activity involving pencils or pens may allow your children to release their creative energy and will, in turn, have a positive impact on the subjects that may involve more logical or lateral thinking.

 To avoid mess, you could use Lego or toys with which they can build something; at the end, the activity can be quickly put away.
 Allow your children to choose the creative activity so they feel they have a say in their learning.